nla/solrbackup/README.md

 ----

 * Expire old segments
-* Try to get a more consistent snapshot by holding an commitpoint lock across multiple cores
+* Try to get a more consistent snapshot by holding a commitpoint lock across multiple cores from start
+* Option to download from cloud in parallel